angelcervant1/rb5-flight-summer-dev_ws/README.md

 # This project was worked in a collaboration with the university of ottawa
 ## Is This Repository Right for You?

-This repository is ideal if you’re looking to:

-  - Teleoperate the RB5 Drone using your own keyboard or joystick.
-  - Integrate a Visual SLAM solution for autonomous navigation.
-  - Use OptiTrack Motion Capture for real-time pose tracking and high-precision localization.
-  - Simulate and validate motion planning algorithms in a controlled environment using Gazebo.
+Developed a comprehensive ROS-based workspace tailored for the Qualcomm RB5 drone platform, focusing on visual servoing and autonomous navigation.
+This project encompasses four key ROS packages:

 ## Overview

 This repository provides a set of 4 ROS packages for the following purposes respectively:

-- MAVROS Interface
-- OptiTrack Interface
-- Navigation
-- Simulation
+- MAVROS Interface: Teleoperate the RB5 Drone using your own keyboard or joystick.
+- OptiTrack Interface: Use OptiTrack Motion Capture for real-time pose tracking and high-precision localization.
+- Navigation: Integrate a Visual SLAM solution for autonomous navigation.
+- Simulation:  Simulate and validate motion planning algorithms in a controlled environment using Gazebo SIL.

 ## Key Features

   - Real-time Drone Control: Manual teleoperation using a keyboard or joystick for full control of the RB5 drone.